Daqarta

 These controls only show volume step number, not dB.
 Any calibration data is ignored.
 Steps range from 0 at maximum loudness to increasingly-negative integers.

-Synth output and Generator (Wave) outputs both feed into the same Master Out attenuator.
+Synth output and Generator (Wave) outputs both feed into the same Master Out attenuator on XP and 9x.
 If you use the Synth and Generator at the same time, you should make sure that Use Vol Steps is selected in the Generator Attenuator Options dialog.
 The Generator Vol slider dialog will then show separate Wave and Master sliders.
 (In Use dB mode the Wave and Master controls are coordinated to provide a single control with a much larger range for each channel.)

 See also Synthesizer Control Dialog.